Interactive Philosophy Simulations

 The German Romanticism Experience

 You arrive in Jena as a young theology student from Tübingen, drawn by Fichte's reputation, but Fichte has just been forced out of the University.
 What do you do now?
-Attend Schelling's lectures on Naturphilosophie.
+Attend the Wunderkind’s Schelling's lectures on Naturphilosophie.
 Argue about irony and art with Friedrich Schlegel and August Schlegel.
 Meet Caroline Schlegel, the center of the Jena social and intellectual world.
-Spar with the wünderkind Schelling.
-Stick around until Hegel shows up in 1801 with his fashionable "Titus" haircut (Napoleon's haircut), and maybe even until the world spirit, Napoleon himself, rides through on horseback in 1806.
+Stick around until 1801 and you’ll see Hegel shows up with his fashionable "Titus" haircut (Napoleon's haircut).

 Interlocutor tier & above